SteppaCodes/Google-Drive-clone/README.md

 ## Build on Previous Work

-The Artifact Graph connects every piece of work an agent or human has produced — research to decisions, decisions to implementations, implementations to deployments.
+The Artifact Graph connects every artifact a human or agent has produced — research to decisions, decisions to implementations, implementations to deployments.

 - Semantic search over artifacts and their relationships, not just filenames
 - Full provenance: where an artifact came from, who touched it, what depends on it

 ## Build Efficient Agents

-- **Skill artifact store** — skills live in Lore like any other artifact.
-Lore doesn't select or route skills; agents pull only the ones they need, keeping context windows small.
+- **Skill artifact store** — skills are artifacts like any other.
+Lore doesn't select or route them; agents pull only the ones they need, keeping context windows small.
 - **Scoped access tokens** restrict agents to specific collections.
 - **Native MCP support** for direct integration with Claude, Cursor, Windsurf, and custom agent frameworks.

-## Built With

-- Django + Django Ninja
-- PostgreSQL + pgvector
-- Model Context Protocol (MCP)

 ## Getting Started